-Unfortunately the municipal securities are not available to UK residents, however, the selection without this is still impressive and search tools available here are extensive.
+Unfortunately, municipal securities are not available to UK residents; however, the selection without this is still impressive, and the search tools available here are extensive.

-With over 35 markets available at one of the lowest costs, Interactive Brokers are beating off most of the competition when it comes to trading futures.
+With over 35 markets available at one of the lowest costs, Interactive Brokers is beating off most of the competition when it comes to trading futures.

-As always when writing these reviews, I must remind traders that CFDs are complex instruments and that come with a high risk of losing some, or all of your money due to leverage.
-57% of retail investors lose money when trading CFDs with Interactive Brokers so a decision to trade with CFDs should not be taken lightly.
+As always when writing these reviews, I must remind traders that CFDs are complex instruments that come with a high risk of losing some or all of your money due to leverage.
+57% of retail investors lose money when trading CFDs with Interactive Brokers, so a decision to trade with CFDs should not be taken lightly.

-UK residents can trade Bitcoin, Bitcoin Futures and Ethereum at Interactive Brokers via various stock exchanges including the Stockholm Stock Exchange, US OTC (Pink) markets, New York Stock Exchange, CME Group, and Chicago Board Options Exchange.
+UK residents can trade Bitcoin, Bitcoin Futures, and Ethereum at Interactive Brokers via various stock exchanges, including the Stockholm Stock Exchange, US OTC (Pink) markets, the New York Stock Exchange, CME Group, and the Chicago Board Options Exchange.

 Again, I would like to remind investors of the high risk involved in trading volatile Cryptocurrencies.

 Interactive Brokers stocks and shares ISA

 My initial review of Interactive Brokers lamented the lack of a SIPP or tax wrapper.
 However, this is no longer the case, as Interactive Brokers has added a stocks and shares ISA to their impressive offering of products and services.
 There are a number of advantages to the Interactive Brokers ISA, including:

 - Low commissions

 - Interest on cash balances